Rating: ![]()

 Produced by Animate Film

-Available in the US from US Manga Corps on bilingual, uncut DVD.
+Available in North America from US Manga Corps on bilingual, uncut DVD.
 Was previously available on an earlier bilingual uncut DVD, uncut dubbed VHS, and edited dubbed VHS.